OliverKillane/bug-reports/cargo-proc-macro-examples/README.md

 activated_features for invalid package: features did not find PackageId { name: "library", version: "0.1.0", source: "/home/oliverkillane/files/bug-reports/cargo-proc-macro-examples/library" } NormalOrDev
 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 ```
+The issue can be resolved by commenting out the example [here](./library/Cargo.toml).